Qualification and Competency Assessments

 There are two types of application that you may make.
 These are:

 Mutual Recognition Agreement (MRA) Application

-Speech Language and Audiology Canada (SAC) – Clinically Certified Speech-Language Pathologist (S-LP(C))
+- Speech-Language & Audiology Canada (SAC) – Certified Speech-Language Pathologist (S-LP(C))

-New Zealand Speech-Language Therapists’ Association (NZSLTA) – Full Member (with the exception of those who graduated before 1993, who are not eligible to apply under this agreement).
+- New Zealand Speech-Language Therapists’ Association (NZSTA) – Full Member (with the exception of those who graduated before 1993, who are not eligible to apply under this agreement).